Facial abscesses

 Dr. Gil Stanzione

-If surgical excision is not possible, the abscess pocket should be carefully debrided.
-Every trace of pus, of tooth or bone fragments, or of necrotic tissue should be removed to promote a good healing.
-The pocket can be filled with PMMA beads impregnated with antibiotics, with cellulose-based sponges or calcium hydroxide, before the incision is sutured.
+If surgical excision is not feasible, the abscess pocket should be meticulously debrided.
+It is essential to ensure that all traces of pus, tooth or bone fragments, or necrotic tissue, are completely removed to promote optimal healing.
+The pocket can be filled with PMMA beads impregnated with antibiotics, cellulose-based sponges or calcium hydroxide, before the incision is sutured.
 Details about fillings can be found here: Skin abscess in rabbits.
-Another option is to keep the wound open by suturing the edges of the incision to the skin (marsupialisation).
-This enables an “easy” daily care, such as flushing with chlohexiderme or povidone iodine or filling with products that dry out the cavity (e.g., dextrose, medical honey, manuka honey).
-During the healing process, the cavity will progressively fill with scar tissue and heal.
+Another option is to leave the wound open by suturing the edges of the incision to the skin (marsupialisation).
+This facilitates straightforward daily care, such as flushing with chlohexiderme or povidone iodine, or filling with products that dry out the cavity (e.g., dextrose, medical honey, Manuka honey).
+During the healing process, the cavity will gradually be filled with scar tissue, thus healing.

-If osteomyelitis, its extension in the jaw bone must be assessed.
-If the infection spreads over a few molars, prognosis is guarded and the option of humanely putting the rabbit to sleep should be considered.
-Treatment includes the administration of systemic antibiotics that penetrate the bone, chosen according to the results obtained from the bacterial culture and antibiotic sensitivity tests.
-The choice of antibiotics safe to use in rabbits is limited.
-The treatment must be aggressive and long, between 4 to 6 weeks.
-If the antibiotics fails to reduce the infection, or bone has been destroyed, surgical debridement should be considered.
+In the case of osteomyelitis, the extent of the infection in the jaw bone must be assessed.
+If the infection spreads to several molars, the prognosis is guarded, and the option of humanely euthanizing the rabbit should be considered.
+Treatment involves the administration of systemic antibiotics that penetrate the bone, selected based on the results of bacterial culture and antibiotic sensitivity tests.
+The choice of antibiotics that are safe to use in rabbits is limited.
+The treatment must be both aggressive and long-term, with a duration of between four and six weeks.
+If the infection is not reduced by antibiotics, or if bone has been destroyed, surgical debridement should be considered.

 Acknowledgement

-A big thank you to (alphabetic order) Caroline Charland (www.BunnyBunch.org), to Michel Gruaz (Suisse), to Debbie Hanson (USA) and her rabbit Stella, to Dr. Cheryl Morales (Prestonwood Animal Clinic, Houston, TX, US), to Bonnie Salt (USA), to Tal Saarony (USA) and her rabbit Motek, to Dr. Gil Stanzione (Dakota Veterinary Clinic, White Plains, NY, US), to Jen Smuck (USA), and to Akira Yamanouchi (Veterinary Exotic Information Network, Japan) for the permission to use their pictures.
+I would like to express my sincere gratitude to Caroline Charland (www.BunnyBunch.org), to Michel Gruaz (Suisse), to Debbie Hanson (USA) and her rabbit Stella, to Dr. Cheryl Morales (Prestonwood Animal Clinic, Houston, TX, US), to Bonnie Salt (USA), to Tal Saarony (USA) and her rabbit Motek, to Dr. Gil Stanzione (Dakota Veterinary Clinic, White Plains, NY, USA), to Jen Smuck (USA), and to Akira Yamanouchi (Veterinary Exotic Information Network, Japan) for kindly granting us permission to use their pictures.

 Further information